MMMbop1/DesignPatterns/README.md

 ### Adapter

-Testing a new adapter class and in order to not change the source code implementing an Adapter class.
+Testing a new adapter class and in order to not change the source code implementing an Object-Adapter class.

 ![Alt text](Adapter-3.PNG)